 In our constantly connected digital world, any wifi or mobile data problem can be a headache.
 And however expensive or recent a smartphone is, connection problems can sometimes occur.
-In our post today, we cover some connection problems about the #iPhone7.
-We hope this article will become another source of solutions for those experiencing problems similar to the ones below.
+In our post today, we cover some connection problems about the iPhone 7.
+We will tackle the reason why your iPhone won’t connect to Internet and try to find a way to fix it.

 Problem 1: iPhone 7 wifi says connected but internet is not working

 So my iPhone claims it is connected to my WIFI, but when I went onto Safari, it claimed my internet wasn’t working.
 That’s fine, I don’t use it very much.
 But when I tried to update my phone to iOS 11.1, it wouldn’t let me verify the update because my internet wasn’t working.
 It’s not possible to update on data, so I’m pretty stuck on what to do.

 I’ve already tried hard resetting my phone and router.
 The WiFi works fine on everyone else’s phone in my house, too!
 Please help. — Alli

 Solution: Hi Alli.
 Since you didn’t provide any history about your device here, you need to determine whether the issue is on the router side or the iPhone side.

 The first set of troubleshooting steps that you must do is on the smartphone side.
 Below are the things that you must do.

 Toggle wifi on and off

 Simple step are sometimes effective solutions so if you haven’t tried turning wifi on and off, we suggest that you do it at this time.
 Turning wifi off means the wifi service is disabled as well, which can, in turn eliminate the bug that may have developed for some reason.